 Then, we perform experiments on the effect of the number of sampled points.
 Fig. \ref{fig:fig_7} (b) illustrates the results by varying the number of sampled points in the 2D sampling module.
 Surprisingly, Dynamic MDETR achieves a similar accuracy to the baseline by only using 1\% points (i.e., 4 points with 0.22\% top-1 accuracy drop).
-With more sampled points, Dynamic MDETR outperforms TransVG with a large margin, but still with less flops.
-We also find that it is not that the more points sampled, the better the model performs.
-Dynamic MDETR achieves the best accuracy with 100 sampled points and the accuracy decreases when sampling more points, which demonstrates there exists severe spatial redundancy in images.
-The severe spatial redundancy not only brings huge and unnecessary computations, but also is harmful to the model performance.
-By introduce dynamic multimodal decoder, our method can reduce spatial redundancy effectively and efficiently.
+With more sampled points, Dynamic MDETR outperforms TransVG by a large margin, but still with fewer flops.
+We also find that not the more sampled points, the better the model performs.
+Dynamic MDETR achieves the best accuracy with 100 sampled points and the accuracy decreases when sampling more points, which demonstrates there is severe spatial redundancy in images.
+The severe spatial redundancy not only brings huge and unnecessary computations, but is also harmful to the model performance.
+By introducing dynamic multimodal decoder, our method can reduce spatial redundancy effectively and efficiently.